Allison P. Knight, PhD

-Allison P. Knight, Ph.D., earned her masters and doctoral degrees in clinical and school psychology from the University of Virginia.
+Allison P. Knight, PhD, Assistant Professor of Psychiatry and Behavioral Sciences, earned her master's and doctoral degrees in clinical and school psychology from the University of Virginia.
 She spent 10 years working for the Commonwealth of Virginia, diagnosing and treating learning disorders.
 Dr. Knight has served as EVMS’ Director of Academic Development since 2012, providing services to help all EVMS students be academically successful.
-She is also an Assistant Professor in the EVMS Department of Psychiatry and Behavioral Sciences.

-As lives get busier effective time management becomes an important tool to manage work and home life.
-This "bite" will focus on time management in the context of work life.
-It will discuss how to manage your energy, setting habits and goals and provide suggestions for how to manage interruptions (emails and drop ins).
+As lives get busier, effective time management becomes an important tool to manage work and home life.
+This professional development byte will focus on time management in the context of work and life.
+It discusses how to manage your energy, setting habits and goals and provide suggestions for how to manage interruptions (emails and drop-in visits).

 - Schwartz, T., McCarthy, C., (2007, Oct) Manage Your Energy, Not your Time.
 Harvard Business Review.
 85(10), 63-73

 Dr. Knight has disclosed she has no relevant financial relationships.